SkySuite App

 FlightBase

-Best for: Students at FlightBase-equipped schools and clubs
+best for students at flightbase-equipped schools and clubs

 If your flight school or flying club runs on FlightBase, it becomes the hub of your training — you book aircraft and instructors, see maintenance status before you show up, and your flight hours log automatically when a booking is completed.
 The real value is integration: your schedule, logbook, and school communications live in one place.
 If your school doesn't use FlightBase, this app won't be relevant to you.